wouldBeNerd/watch_reapp/README.md

 # watch_refresh
-Refreshes your browser automatically when you modify your files.
+Refreshes your browser when you modify your files.
 If this module has anything going for itself it's that it is light on dependencies, fast and simple to use.
+Because the script tag runs separately from your own scripts it will still refresh the page if you encoutered an error.
-**Use this only in a secure development environment**, it uses JSONP script tags to call the server.
+It uses JSONP script tags to call the server.
 **https NOW works with Chrome and Safari, but not EDGE(i could use some advice for this if anyone has any)**

 ## How to use